kecman/view/PLAN.md

 - [UI/UX] Fix camera panning
 - [UI/UX] Implement wild cards for file loading
 - [UI/UX] Implement gradient background
+- [UI/UX] Reload files only if they change, and adjust the fade color if the geometry is unchanged
+- [UI/UX] Implement an infinite grid, maybe http://asliceofrendering.com/scene%20helper/2020/01/05/InfiniteGrid/

 ## Backlog